 Wondering how a recent divorce may impact your income?
 If you’re a high-income earner, your separation agreement may require you to pay out spousal support, or financial support to your spouse after a separation or divorce.
-Keep reading to learn more about how spousal support is determined and whether it’ll impact you.

 What is spousal support?

 The goal of spousal support is to maintain financial stability among those going through a separation or divorce.
 It can be a monthly support payment (like child support) or a lump sum payment if both parties agree.
 Divorce can be used to legally end a marriage when there are no children involved.
 You can also pay or receive spousal support if you’re in a common law relationship – not just a marriage.

 A number of factors go into determining spousal support.
 The difference in income between parties, the length of the marriage, the ability of the recipient to regain financial independent just to name a few.
 In Canada, the amount of spousal support a person receives is discretionary.
 This means that you won’t have a set way of knowing exactly what you might pay out if you’re a high-income earner.

 The Spousal Support Advisory Guidelines (SSAGs) does provide a formula that courts can use in ordering initial support amounts.
 The formula stops at $350,000, but courts can also opt to place additional support payments on the recommended payment for this income, so there is no true “cap” on spousal support.